 Annual Sales Promotions

-Like you, we think it's unfair if everyone on a trip has paid a different price so we are transparent about our pricing policy and sales discounts.
-At the consumer trade shows listed above, any purchase is eligible for a 10% discount (see restrictions below).
-Our annual Boxing Week sale offers guests 15% off scheduled trips and programs they purchase for the upcoming summer season.
-Our annual Canada Day Week Sale offers guests 15% off scheduled trips and programs they purchase for the upcoming winter season.
+Like you, we think it’s unfair if everyone on a trip has paid a different price so we are transparent about our pricing policy and sales discounts.
+At the trade shows listed above, any purchase is eligible for a 10% discount (see restrictions below).
+As well, our Early Bird discounts offer guests 15% off scheduled trips and programs they purchase for the upcoming summer or winter season.
+The early bird discount for upcoming winter programs runs until July 1 of the previous season and for upcoming summer programs the discount runs until December 31 of the previous season.
 We encourage you to take advantage of these great discount opportunities and assure you we will not suddenly offer other sale prices.
-Full payment is required at time of booking.
-The Mountain Skills Semester, Hokkaido Powder, Esplanade Track, and Lodge Based ski trips are not eligible for any discounts due to their already discounted price.
-Programs that we re-sell for our partners are also not available for these discounts (Parks and Mounains of Western Canada, High Trails of the Canadian Rockies, & Various Speciality programs that change from year to year).
+The Mountain Skills and Summer Semesters, International programs, Esplanade Track, Tombstone Trail, Lodge Based ski trips and certain hiking programs are not eligible for these discounts.
+Programs that we re-sell for our partners are also not available for these discounts (i.e. Wilderness First Aid programs).

 Receptive Tour Operators and Agents